andyfase/DBRdashboard/README.md

 1. Add Cloudwatch Logs support so that the code logs into cloudwatch
 1. Add configuration to fetch RI data from multiple linked accounts.
 This will require additional permissions across all accounts to be able to make the API call.
 1. Document process for multi-dimension metrics (code supports it, just need to document)
 1. Modify code to not store user key/secret in ASG user-data and potentially use KMS instead.
-Hopefully support for Athena to use IAM roles will make this un-nessesary
+Hopefully support for Athena to use IAM roles will make this un-necessary